W-IT-Solutions/TSP-DNS-fix/README.md

 Its not possible to send traffic out all interfaces at once, for this we'd need bonding, also an option though.

 ## Solution
-For now we're able to do lookups even when the main interface is down on each interface that is up. we monitor the interface state with dpinger which writes the values and a systemd script checks those and adds or removes outgoing-interfaces from unbound.conf automatically based on link status.
+We're able to do lookups even when the main interface is down on each interface that is up. we monitor the interface state with dpinger which writes the values and a systemd script checks those and adds or removes outgoing-interfaces from unbound.conf automatically based on link status.
 End result, always a working DNS resolver.

 In order have a connection again on the file system when the main interface is down, we can use dpinger and the same script to add (+1000) metric to interfaces that are down.
 In turn when the interface is up deduct (-1000) from the metric and the interface is add to the 'working interface pool' again.